MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-tenant-level-planning.md

 This tenant-level security planning article is primarily targeted at:

-- **Power BI administrators:** The administrators who are responsible for overseeing Power BI in the organization.
+- **Fabric administrators:** The administrators who are responsible for overseeing Power BI in the organization.
 - **Center of Excellence, IT, and BI team:** The teams that are also responsible for overseeing Power BI.
-They might need to collaborate with Power BI administrators, information security teams, and other relevant teams.
+They might need to collaborate with administrators of Power BI, information security teams, and other relevant teams.

 This article might also be relevant for self-service Power BI creators who create, publish, and manage content in workspaces.